 1. Glamping at Fireside Resort – Jackson Hole, Wyoming

 Howdy, luxury!
 Ultra-comfortable king-size beds, luxury linens, concierge, and cleaning services.
 Overall, Fireside is a completely extraordinary glamping resort experience.
 Relax in the great outdoors in your Glamping Wyoming Bathhouse, which offers private washrooms, including rain showers, heated floors, and organic spa products.
 Expect campfire sit-downs, Scotch, and guided tours — this resort also provides top chefs to prepare meals, along with gourmet snacks and happy hours.
 You’ll soon understand why glamping resorts are a major travel trend.

 2. Under Canvas – Grand Canyon, Arizona

-Read More: 16 gorgeous US national parks
+Read More: 16 gorgeous U.S. national parks

 3. Moose Meadow Lodge – Waterbury, Vermont

-Nestled in 86 acres of secluded beauty, this wooded glamping resort experience is one of the most tranquil in the United States.
+Due to being nestled in 86 acres of secluded beauty, this wooded glamping resort experience is one of the most tranquil in the United States.
 Glampers can choose between many themed log cabins, including the Sled Room, The Duck Room, Mountain View Room, or the popular Treehouse.

 The closest airport to Waterbury is Burlington International Airport.
 Direct flight routes are available from major cities across the United States, including Chicago, New York, and Atlanta.

-Guests should take a flight to La Guardia or JFK, then rent a car to make the two-and-a-half-hour drive to East Hampton.
+Glampers should take a flight to La Guardia or JFK, then rent a car to make the two-and-a-half-hour drive to East Hampton.